Zoomed Image

 • Azure Active Directory Integration — imports user records from Microsoft Entra ID (formerly Azure AD) into the Custodian table.

-Both share the same app registration model and can use a single shared credential pack — see Sharing One Credential Pack below.
+All of them share the same app registration model and can use a single shared credential pack — see Sharing One Credential Pack below.

 Azure Virtual Machines